Country music: Sixth generation (2010s–present)

-Bro country

 In the early 2010s, "bro-country", a genre noted primarily for its themes on drinking and partying, girls, and pickup trucks became particularly popular.
-Notable artists associated with this genre are Luke Bryan, Jason Aldean, Blake Shelton, Jake Owen and Florida Georgia Line whose song "Cruise" became the best-selling country song of all time.
+Artists associated with this genre are Luke Bryan, Jason Aldean, Blake Shelton, Jake Owen and Florida Georgia Line whose song "Cruise" became the best-selling country song of all time.
 Research in the mid-2010s suggested that about 45 percent of country's best-selling songs could be considered bro-country, with the top two artists being Luke Bryan and Florida Georgia Line.
 Albums by bro-country singers also sold very well—in 2013, Luke Bryan's Crash My Party was the third best-selling of all albums in the United States, with Florida Georgia Line's Here's to the Good Times at sixth, and Blake Shelton's Based on a True Story at ninth.
 It is also thought that the popularity of bro-country helped country music to surpass classic rock as the most popular genre in the American country in 2012.
 The genre however is controversial as it has been criticized by other country musicians and commentators over its themes and depiction of women, opening up a divide between the older generation of country singers and the younger bro country singers that was described as "civil war" by musicians, critics, and journalists."
 In 2014, Maddie & Tae's "Girl in a Country Song", addressing many of the controversial bro-country themes, peaked at number one on the Billboard Country Airplay chart.
+In the latter part of the 2010s, an increasing number of mainstream country acts collaborated with pop, electronic, and R&B artists; many of these songs achieved commercial success.
+Examples include a collaboration between Kane Brown and Marshmello and Maren Morris and Zedd, the latter of both duos being electronic music artists.
+Maren Morris' successful collaboration "The Middle" with EDM producer Zedd is considered to be one representation of the fusion of electro-pop with country music.
+In the early 2020s, the uptick in country music's popularity has resulted in more songs in this genre reaching number one on the Billboard Hot 100, including Morgan Wallen's "Last Night" and Jason Aldean's "Try That in a Small Town".
+Currently, Morgan Wallen is the traditional country artist with the most Billboard Hot 100 chart toppers, with four.